gamma-delta/cate-compsci-challenges/README.md

 Every week, we upload a new challenge.
 You have until the end of the trimester to submit a program that completes it to one of us.
 You can use any programming language you wish, but if you're a beginner it's probably worth looking up some Python tutorials.
 If you don't even know where to start, come to compsci lab!
 You'll (hopefully) have fun, and you'll be learning a very valuable skill.

 Each correct submission is worth one entry into a raffle.
-At the end of the trimester, we'll pull one lucky winner for a $20 gift card to a place of your choice.
+At the end of the trimester, we'll pull one lucky winner, who will receive for a $20 gift card to a place of your choice.
 (We could also just hand you a twenty but that's kind of weird.)

 If you decide to solve a challenge with a compiled language please make sure you can compile your solution to Windows and Mac.
 (If you don't know what this means, it doesn't apply to you, so don't sweat it!)